kris-anderson/awsprofile/docs/manpage.md

 # DESCRIPTION

 Switch from using a single _credential_ and _config_ file, to having unique files for each of your profiles.

-Lightweight - Will not slow down your terminal.

-Simple - It is a symlink manager that you opperate via CLI.
+Awsprofile is a symlink manager that you opperate via CLI.
+It includes autocomplete for bash, zsh, and fish.

-100% open source - You can look at the code and see what's going on.

 # REQUIREMENTS